-While the progress achieved so far in electricity market integration has brought significant economic benefits for Europe, a number of challenges still remain.
+While the progress achieved so far in electricity market integration has brought significant economic benefits for Europe, a number of challenges remain.
 It is important, for example, to address delays in market coupling (achieving further integration of market timeframes) and to further increase the utilization of interconnectors (in line with the 70% target).
 Addressing these challenges will be key for several other political objectives, not least ambitious decarbonisation objectives at lower cost.
-It will also be a key foundation on which other efforts are likely to stand, such as increased electrification, further sector coupling etc.
+These will also be central to other efforts, such as increased electrification, further sector coupling etc.